rstudio/shiny/_includes/tutorial/reactivity.md

 # Define server logic required to summarize and view the selected dataset
 shinyServer(function(input, output) {

-  # By declaring datasetInput as a reactive function we ensure that:
+  # By declaring datasetInput as a reactive expression we ensure that:
   #
   #  1) It is only called when the inputs it depends on changes
   #  2) The computation and result are shared by all the callers (it
   #     only executes a single time)
-  #  3) When the inputs change and the function is re-executed, the
+  #  3) When the inputs change and the expression is re-executed, the
   #     new result is compared to the previous result; if the two are
   #     identical, then the callers are not notified
   #
-  datasetInput &lt;- reactive(function() {
+  datasetInput &lt;- reactive({
     switch(input$dataset,
            &quot;rock&quot; = rock,
            &quot;pressure&quot; = pressure,
            &quot;cars&quot; = cars)
   })

-  # The output$caption is computed based on a reactive function that
+  # The output$caption is computed based on a reactive expression that
   # returns input$caption.
 When the user changes the &quot;caption&quot; field:
   #
-  #  1) This function is automatically called to recompute the output
+  #  1) This expression is automatically called to recompute the output
   #  2) The new caption is pushed back to the browser for re-display
   #
-  # Note that because the data-oriented reactive functions below don&#39;t
+  # Note that because the data-oriented reactive expression below don&#39;t
-  # depend on input$caption, those functions are NOT called when
+  # depend on input$caption, those expression are NOT called when
   # input$caption changes.
-  output$caption &lt;- reactiveText(function() {
+  output$caption &lt;- renderText({
     input$caption
   })

-  # The output$summary depends on the datasetInput reactive function,
+  # The output$summary depends on the datasetInput reactive expression,
   # so will be re-executed whenever datasetInput is re-executed
   # (i.e. whenever the input$dataset changes)
-  output$summary &lt;- reactivePrint(function() {
+  output$summary &lt;- renderPrint({
     dataset &lt;- datasetInput()
     summary(dataset)
   })

-  # The output$view depends on both the databaseInput reactive function
+  # The output$view depends on both the databaseInput reactive expression
   # and input$obs, so will be re-executed whenever input$dataset or
   # input$obs is changed.
-  output$view &lt;- reactiveTable(function() {
+  output$view &lt;- renderTable({
     head(datasetInput(), n = input$obs)
   })
 })